Roots Of Strength Firming Shaping Serum

 The emollient plant oil coming from the soybean.
 It is considered to be a nice, cost-effective base oil with moisturizing properties.
 As for its fatty acid profile, it contains 48-59% barrier-repairing linoleic acid, 17-30% nourishing oleic acid and also some (4.5-11%) potentially anti-inflammatory linolenic acid.

-A natural polymer (big molecules from repeated subunits) coming from red edible seaweeds.
-They are used as helper ingredients for their gelling, thickening and stabilizing properties.
+A natural polysaccharide (big sugar molecule) coming from red edible seaweeds.
+It is used as a helper ingredient for its gelling, thickening and stabilizing properties.

 Exactly what it sounds: nice smelling stuff put into cosmetic products so that the end product also smells nice.
 Fragrance in the US and parfum in the EU is a generic term on the ingredient list that is made up of 30 to 50 chemicals on average (but it can have as much as 200 components!).